K-Dharshini/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ## Program:
 ```
 /*
-Program to implement the SVM For Spam Mail Detection..
+Program to implement the SVM For Spam Mail Detection.
 Developed by: DHARSHINI K
 RegisterNumber:  212223230047
 */